dice-group/glisten/CONTRIBUTING.md

 # How to contribute to Glisten

-Be aware of our Code of Conduct - we do not tolerate any discrimantive behaviour such as sexism, racism, antisemitism, ableism, homomysia ("phobia"), transmysia ("phobia"), or any other kind of harassment against people.
+Be aware of our Code of Conduct - we do not tolerate any discrimantive behaviour such as sexism, racism, antisemitism, ableism, homomysia ("phobia"), transmysia ("phobia"), or any other kind of harassment.

 # Found a Bug?